Last updated May. 19, 2023 by Charles Zemub

 Although they don’t offer a free plan, their service is reasonably priced and pocket-friendly.
 They offer users three premium plans.

-The Fundamental Plan is priced at $35 per month and contains all benefits in the previous plan plus extra web players, 50k downloads per month, live show, addition two partner account, and more.
+The Fundamental Plan is priced at $35 per month and contains all benefits in the previous plan plus extra web players, 50k downloads per month, a live show, the addition of two partner accounts, and more.

 The most expensive option, the Development Plan, costs a whopping $85 per month and includes all the benefits of the previous plan plus additional 5 partners account (9 on aggregate), ISP investigation, 120k downloads each month, and more.